Unshakable Dreams

 Alisdair swallowed hard.
 Despite his healthy tan, he went pale.
 For a moment, I felt sorry for him.
 When he recovered he asked for details.
 His eyes showed that he suspected me of being responsible for this humiliation.
 After a short exchange of pleasantries, and forgetting to thank me for the lunch, he left.
 He was going, incidentally, to write to Dean O'Flyn.

 Alisdair, though, must have cooled down.
 His letter to Dean O'Flyn never arrived.
 From my point of view, his bizarre visit turned out to be beneficial.
 On his return from overseas, Ted made my life easier by offering a substantial reduction of the administrative burden.
 I suspect that, having given me the opportunity to turn him into a laughing stock, Ted appreciated my reticence.
 In the event, the only person at Monash who was favoured – or rather flooded – by Alisdair's further communications was ginger Valerie.
 Alisdair tried hard to tempt her to come over to Barnes for "a spot of fishing".
 Valerie, whose abrupt mannerism and sharp tongue camouflaged a kindly heart, tried to express her refusal gently so as not to hurt his feelings.
 Alisdair was undeterred.
 The poor girl got so fed up with his barrage of letters, that, in sheer desperation, she came to seek my advice.
-On my part, I failed to see why she denied herself a free trip to California; somehow Alisdair seemed harmless enough.
+On my part, I failed to see why she denied herself a free trip to California, somehow Alisdair seemed harmless enough.

 "But I have told you before I am chronologically monogamous" she said, angrily using one of her notorious punch lines, "and just now I have a good relationship with Jack."